OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-62.md

 Nations will see your righteousness, and all kings your glory; you will be given a new name that the mouth of the Lord will assign.

 ## Isaiah 62:3
-You will be a crown of splendour in the Lord’s hand, a royal diadem in the hand of your God.
+You will be like a crown of splendour in the Lord’s hand, a royal diadem held by your God.

 ## Isaiah 62:4
 You will no longer be called Forsaken, nor will your land be called Desolate.
 Instead, you will be called Hephzibah, and your land Beulah; for the Lord takes delight in you, and your land will be married.